PravinJamale/Website-Scraping-Tool.py/README.md

       organizer email.

 d.
-Additional Information Extraction:
+Extracting Event Organizer Email:

-   1. The code interacts with a "Read More" button in each row to open a new tab for further information.
+   1. The code clicks on a "Read More" button in each row to open a new tab with more details.

-   2. In the new tab, it searches for the event organizer's email address, if available, and retrieves it.
+   2. In the new tab, it searches for an HTML element with the class "card-body" to locate the event organizer's email address.

-   3. The code switches back to the original window after extracting the required data.
+   3. If a email address is found, it extracts and stores it.
+If not, it assigns the value "N/A" to the variable.

 e.
+Switching Windows and Exception Handling:

+   1. The code switches between the original window and the newly opened tab to perform necessary actions.

+   2. Exception handling is implemented to handle scenarios where the email address is not found or elements are not present.

+f.
 Data Storage and Presentation:

    1. The extracted data is then appended to separate lists for each field (event name, start date, etc.).

+g.
+Creating and Exporting DataFrame:

-   2. The lists are organized into a dictionary and used to create a Pandas DataFrame named "my_data2."
+   1. The lists containing event data are organized into a dictionary.

+   2. The dictionary is used to create a Pandas DataFrame named "my_data2".

+   3. The DataFrame is exported to a CSV file named "KNOW A FEST EVENTS LISTS WITH EVENT ORGANIZERS EMAIL.csv".